GopherGoldIT/DVT_Weather_Mobile/README.md

 To run and build:

-1)  To genereate a key please visit https://openweathermap.org/appid Insert the key into DVTWeather->Services->OpenWeather->OpenWeatherConstants: app_key = "appid=key"
+1)  To genereate a key please visit https://openweathermap.org/appid Insert the key into DVTWeather->Services->OpenWeather->OpenWeatherConstants.swift: app_key = "appid=key"

+ 2) Google Locations key
+ Insert the key into DVTWeather->Services->GoogleLocation->GoogleConstants.swift: provideAPIKey = "YOUR_API_KEY"

+# What is Required

 Please complete the following: